benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 Now that we have some of those basics covered, it’s time to write some Kotlin.
 Phill is going to walk through how some of the basic Kotlin constructs come out on the other end and appear to Swift.

+From here on out, you can try out the below samples from [this sample project](https://github.com/benasher44/KotlinIos2).

 ## Classes

 One of the most common features of the Kotlin language you’ll work with is a class, which for the most part works exactly as you would expect it to in Swift and Obj-C. Define a `class` (or a `data class`) `Sample` in Kotlin and a corresponding class will be defined in Obj-C.